 The Student Health Service promotes a healthy lifestyle through health education and health maintenance.
 A physician-directed medical staff offers urgent care, illness care, physical examinations, counseling, limited psychiatric care, allergy injections, immunizations, gynecological services, sports medicine clinic, pharmacy/laboratory services, referral to specialists, confidential HIV testing, and travel information.
-(The HIV test can be obtained anonymously at the Forsyth County Health Department.)
 A full staff is available by appointment during clinic hours: 8:30 a.m. to noon, 1:30 to 4:00 p.m., Monday through Friday.
-A limited staff is available for urgent and in-patient care twenty-four hours a day, seven days a week, when school is in session during the academic year.
+A limited staff is available for urgent and inpatient care twenty-four hours a day, seven days a week, when school is in session during the academic year.
 The services of the staff are covered by tuition.
 There is a charge for medicines, laboratory tests, some supplies and services, and observation care.
 Reynolda Campus graduate students are eligible for treatment if a "WFU Health Information Summary and Immunization Form" is complete and on file at the Student Health Service.